 The Oculus Rift is the head-mounted display (HMD) that is currently supported by Enscape.
 The Oculus is one of the first and most widely used HMDs worldwide.
 The final version runs with a resolution of 2160×1200 pixels.
 This is the preferred Enscape solution, since it runs in similar quality as the vive at a lower price.

-The HTC Vive will be supported by Enscape, in one of the next versions.
+The HTC Vive is also supported in Enscape.
 The resolution of the screens is comparable to the Oculus Rift.
 The Vive comes with great positional tracking, meaning that the user can actually move naturally in an area of 15 feet by 15 feet (5 m × 5 m).
 This is a great advantage and at the same time a disadvantage as it needs to be installed in a certain area to get the most out of this technology.

 Gear VR, Cardboard